fitrianingrum/fitrianingrum.me/content/post/2020/account-confirmation-aspnet-core-sendgrid.md

 	width="600"
 	class="text-center" >}}

 **Step 21.** Check your inbox.
-If you cannot find the email, also check your Spam folder, just in case it went there.
+If you can't find the email, check your Spam folder, just in case it went there.

 **Step 20.** Click the hyperlink to confirm your new account.